About One Healthcare

 Information risk management complements our overarching Risk Management Framework and the Senior Information Risk Owner oversees the handling of information governance risks.
 Serious risks are escalated to the Customer Board through the Group Risk Register and Board Assurance Framework.

-Cross-Site Governance Committee
+Governance Committee

-The Cross-Site Governance Committee primarily functions to:
+The multi-site Governance Committee primarily functions to:

 • To promote a culture of transparency and best practice in governance assurance, to monitor, assess and act on all risks to the organisation